hernantz/blog/content/its-the-competition-stupid.md

 more important?
 Remember you always have limited resources, so there will be sacrifices needed to be done.

-**There is no absolute standard of justice and prosperity**.
+All this leads to an obvious conclusion: **there is no absolute standard of justice and prosperity**.
 The pursuit of universal justice, equality and happiness for that matter, is futile.
 They can only be approximated to an agreed ideal that might change over time and is prone to subjective interpretation, if no reliable metrics are provided.

 The only thing left for us is to agree on a set of artificial impositions that we are all going to live by and that are better, to our understanding, for the